40 Awesome Things to Do in San Pancho, Mexico

-As the cultural capital of the state of Nayarit, San Pancho offers so many things to do in the way of activities, restaurants, adventures, festivals, and so much more.
+As the cultural capital of the state of Nayarit, San Pancho offers many things to do, from activities to restaurants, adventures, festivals, and so much more.

-Since moving to this adorable Mexican pueblo, we’ve discovered that there are so many things to do in San Pancho that you wouldn’t ever expect!
-Whether you’re visiting for a day or a week, or for months or more, there’s an incredible amount of things to do in San Pancho that’ll keep you busy and entertained!
+Since moving to this adorable Mexican pueblo, we’ve discovered that there are so many things to do in this Nayarit haven that you would never expect!
+Whether you’re visiting for a day, a week, a few months, or more, there’s an incredible amount of things to do in San Pancho that’ll keep you busy and entertained!

-In the near two years that we’ve lived here, we’ve been able to do most of the things I list below.
-And I’m excited to add more as we continue to immerse ourselves in this wonderful Mexican town.
+In the nearly two years that we’ve lived here, we’ve been able to do most of the things I list below.
+I’m excited to add more as we continue to immerse ourselves in this wonderful Mexican town.

 Ultimate Bucket List — Things to Do in San Pancho